fabsta/fabsta.github.io_old/_posts/2016-04-23-predictive-analytics-overview-of-use-cases.md

 ---
 title: "Predictive analytics: overview of use cases"
-description: ""
+description: "Predictive analytics: overview of use cases"
-category:
+category: datascience
-tags: []
+tags: [datascience]
 sidebar:
   nav: "new_side"
 ---